tsunami416604/azure-docs.hu-hu/articles/sql-database/sql-database-recovery-using-backups.md

 ---
-title: Adatbázis visszaállítása biztonsági másolatból
+title: Restore a database from a backup
-description: Ismerje meg az időponthoz való visszaállítást, amely lehetővé teszi, hogy akár 35 napig is visszaállítson egy Azure SQL Database-adatbázist.
+description: Learn about point-in-time restore, which enables you to roll back an Azure SQL database up to 35 days.
 services: sql-database
 ms.service: sql-database
 ms.subservice: backup-restore